13 Essential Online Collaboration Tools for Boosting Productivity

 What it’s best for:

-Punchlist is ideal for project managers needing one platform to collect, review, and manage project feedback.
+Punchlist is ideal for anyone who works in an agency, architectural designers and builders, enterprises, and professionals in the education space who need one platform to collect, review, and manage project feedback.

 Google Docs vs Dropbox Paper: Which Is Best for Editing Documents and Sharing in Real-Time?